Keldaria/CHshop/README.md

-Version 0.5: Tattoo & Piercing addition
+Version 0.6: Update for GL version 9.9

 ----INSTALLATION----
 Same as any mod for Girl Life, but incase you are unfamiliar